WillXing/node_jsnsd/README.md

 ## 3 - Creating a Web Server
-Node gives us various options in creating a Web Server, we can use the built in HTTP module (not receommended), Express, Hapi, Koa or Fastify to name a few.
+Node gives us various options in creating a Web Server, we can use the built in HTTP module (not recommended), Express, Hapi, Koa or Fastify to name a few.

 For brevity will focus on Express and Fastify.